-- Baby roaches are white and their bodies are soft when born and after each molt, but turn dark brown to black in color once their exoskeleton hardens
+- Baby roaches are white and their bodies are soft when born and also after each molt, but turn dark brown to black in color once their exoskeleton hardens.

-- They have dark-colored stripes on the pronotum
+- They have dark-colored stripes that extend down their back.

 German Cockroach Life Cycle

-As with all cockroach species, the german roach undergoes the same three stages of incomplete metamorphosis, which are: egg, nymph, and adult.
+However, as with all cockroach species, this roach also undergoes the same three stages of incomplete metamorphosis, which are: egg, nymph, and adult.

 German Cockroach Eggs

-If the female drops the egg case before the nymphs are ready to hatch, they will not emerge and die of dehydration.
+However, if the female drops the egg case before the nymphs are ready to hatch, they will not emerge and will die of dehydration.

 Baby German Roaches

 What do baby cockroaches look like?
-They look like the adults except for their size which is obviously smaller.
+A baby German roach looks like the adults except for their size which is obviously smaller.
 The other difference is the lack of wings.

-I took the photo below when treating a heavily infested property and you can see the adults and the nymphs which are of various sizes hiding in a cupboard door hinge.
+I took the photo of roaches below when treating a heavily infested property and you can see the adults and the nymphs, which are of various sizes hiding in a cabinet door hinge.

 When the nymphs hatch from the ootheca they have soft, white bodies and are tiny in size at about 1/8″ (3 mm) as mentioned above.

-Baby roaches become adults when the final molting stage takes place.
-The newly emerged adults have wings and can now mate and reproduce at an alarming rate.
+Juvenile roaches become adults when the final molting stage takes place.
+The newly emerged adults have wings and can now mate and will reproduce at an alarming rate.

-German roaches have the highest rate of reproductivity of all the common cockroach species, and they certainly produce a lot of offspring.
+German roaches have the highest rate of reproductivity of all the common roach types, and they certainly produce a lot of offspring.

 The average life span of both adult male and female german roaches is between 100 – 200 days (males typically around 130 days and females around 150 days).
 It doesn’t sound like a long time but it is enough for them to create a rapidly growing infestation.

-These little cockroaches thrive in areas where there is heat, humidity, and moisture.
+These pests thrive in areas where there is heat, humidity, and moisture.

 In the early stages of an infestation, German roaches will usually only be found in the kitchen and bathrooms because these provide access to water and moisture through leaky taps and pipes, and warmth from heat-producing appliances, such as a refrigerator.

-However, as the cockroach population grows or if sanitation is poor, they will spread out to other areas of the home, especially if these other areas have what attracts roaches the most – food, water, and shelter.
+As the cockroach population grows or if sanitation is poor, they will spread out to other areas of the home, especially if these other areas have what attracts roaches the most – food, water, and shelter.

-Here are some telltale signs of a roach infestation:
+Here are some telltale signs of a roach infestation to look out for:

-As these small cockroaches look for food and scurry across your kitchen countertops and inside your cabinets and drawers at night they leave behind their droppings (frass).
+As these small roaches look for food and scurry across your kitchen countertops and inside your cabinets and drawers at night they leave behind their droppings (frass).

-The following image is one I took that shows where they have congregated as there are plenty of droppings and fecal stains.
+The following image I took shows where they have congregated as there are plenty of droppings and fecal stains.

 Smear Marks/Fecal Staining

-Another sign to look for is any dark staining or smears in corners of the walls, in and around cracks in walls, under the refrigerator, on the tops of doors, and in other areas where they cluster.
+Another sign to look for is any dark staining or smear marks in corners of the walls, in and around cracks in walls, under the refrigerator, on the tops of doors, and in other areas where they cluster.

 These areas are marked with an aggregation pheromone found in their droppings which attracts other roaches to cluster in these areas.

-Each egg case can have up to 48 developing nymphs inside it and they will split the case open and emerge leaving the empty egg casing in place.
+The nymphs inside the case will split it open and emerge leaving the empty egg casing in place.